puppetlabs/puppet-docs/source/pe/3.1/console_classes_groups.markdown

 Nodes can override the configuration data they inherit from their group(s); the main limitation on this is that you must explicitly add a class to a node before assigning class parameters that differ from those inherited from a group.

 To add a node to a group, start typing the group's name into the "Add a group" text field on the node edit page.
-As you type, an auto-completion list of the most likely choices will appear; the list will continue to narrow as you type more.
+As you type, an auto-completion list of the most likely choices appears; the list continues to narrow as you type more.
 To finish selecting a group, click a choice from the list or use the arrow keys to select one and press enter.

 To remove a node from a group, click the "Remove node from group" link next to the group's name.
 Note that groups inherited from another group can't be removed via the node edit page --- you must either remove it from the other group's page, or remove the node from the other group.